chcggdhbdshgdfh/ECLRT-DETR/README.md

 # ECLRT-DETR
-Code in “Lightweight and Real-Time SAR Object Detection Transformer Based on Enhanced Cross-Scale Fusion”
+Code in “Lightweight and Real-Time Detection Transformer with Enhanced Cross-Scale Fusion for SAR Object Detection”

 ## Contents